cqq330330/dolphinscheduler/docs/docs/en/contribute/development-environment-setup.md

   * Modify database configuration, modify the database configuration in the `dolphinscheduler-master/src/main/resources/application.yaml`
   * Modify database configuration, modify the database configuration in the `dolphinscheduler-worker/src/main/resources/application.yaml`
   * Modify database configuration, modify the database configuration in the `dolphinscheduler-api/src/main/resources/application.yaml`

+  * If you use Xugu as your metadata database, you need to modify `dolphinscheduler/pom.xml` and change the `scope` of the `cloudjdbc` dependency to `compile`.
+This step is not necessary to use PostgreSQL
+  * Modify database configuration, modify the database configuration in the `dolphinscheduler-master/src/main/resources/application.yaml`
+  * Modify database configuration, modify the database configuration in the `dolphinscheduler-worker/src/main/resources/application.yaml`
+  * Modify database configuration, modify the database configuration in the `dolphinscheduler-api/src/main/resources/application.yaml`

 We here use MySQL with database, username, password named dolphinscheduler as an example